hemsmalli5/test/README.md

 Top picks for project are title, start year (release year), runtime minutes, genres, average ratings, number of votes, and directors.

-## Data analysis:
+## Data Analysis & Cleaning:

-1. As part of the ETL steps, all data sets are filetred up on tconst for common values.
+1. Several pre data cleaning steps were completed on a merged dataframe, that contained the 4 above mentioned files, in Jupyter Notebook.
+These cleaning steps included dropping all rows that were not movies (TV shows, videogames, etc…), converting the data type for some columns, dropping movies that were older than 1950, dropping movies that had NaN in the runtime and genres columns.
+A final list of unique tconst values was extracted from the cleaned dataframe and this list was used to filter each individual data file, so they each contained only the movie rows we needed, before the four files were loaded into the DB and merged.
-2. Connections made to local Postgres server and updated final version of tables into moview_analysis_db database.
-All tables are left joined up on tconst to produce common table movie_data_sql (movie_data in pandas data frame)
+2. A connection was made to our local Postgres server and the clean individual files were updated and the tables were merged into a single movie_analysis_db database.
+All tables are left joined on tconst to produce common table movie_data_sql (movie_data in pandas data frame)
-3. movie_data further transformed with MultiLabelBinarizer
+3. Additional data cleaning steps were carried out on the final dataframe, which included encoding certain columns using MultiLabelBinarizer, dropping unneeded columns after encoding, and renaming column names.
-4. execute ML models on the finalised data frame.
+4. All machine learning modals will be execute on this final data frame.

-## Machine Learning analysis:
+## Machine Learning Analysis:

 features on runtime and average rating in movies.
-1. use Supervised Learning to analysis and predict.
+1. Use Supervised Learning to analysis and predict.
-2. build three models as: linear regression model, logistic regression model, and SVC model.
+2. Build three models as: linear regression model, logistic regression model, and SVC model.
-3. fit the model with predicted datasets, and use confusion matrix to report its accuracy and model performance.
+3. Fit the model with predicted datasets, and use confusion matrix to report its accuracy and model performance.

-## Machine Learning second segment summary:
+## Machine Learning Second Segment Summary:

 Short Summary:
 1. Linear regression model is completed correctly.
-For linear regression model,to do a loss function to analysis its accuracy for third segment deliverable.
+For the linear regression model, we did a loss function to analyze its accuracy for the third segment deliverable.
-2. classification model right now has imbalanced datasets problem, so need to take oversampling to re-scale the data.
+2. The Classification model has imbalanced datasets problem, so we need to take oversampling to re-scale the data.
 In that way, the model performance is not accuracy.
-For Classification model, need to use oversampling methdo to deal with imbalance data in third segement deliverable.
+For Classification model, need to use oversampling method to deal with imbalance data in third segment deliverable.

 Third segment deliverable to do list:
 1. use RMSE or R-square to analysis the linear regression model performance.